affinidi/affinidi-react-auth/README.md

 # Affinidi React Auth Plugin

-This plugin helps to integrate Affinidi Login into your React Application
+Simplify the integration of `Affinidi Login` into your React Application with this plugin.

-## Prerequistes

-Please go through the below steps to install Affinidi tools
-1. Install Affinidi Vault from [here](https://dev.docs.affinidi.com/labs/affinidi-login-nextjs/#before-you-begin-i-classfa-solid-fa-stari)

-2. Install Affinidi CLI tool from the [here](https://dev.docs.affinidi.com/dev-tools/affinidi-cli/)

-## Applications folder structure
+## Prerequisites

-Below is the folder structure we are going to create, where our entire code resides `affinidi-apps` is main root folder, `client-app` is frontend react app and `server-app` is our backend API.
+Before getting started, make sure you have the following prerequisites:

+1. Install [Affinidi Vault](https://docs.affinidi.com/labs/affinidi-login-basic/#before-you-begin-i-classfa-solid-fa-stari) to discover, collect, store, share, and monetise your data with consent.

+2. Install the [Affinidi CLI](https://docs.affinidi.com/dev-tools/affinidi-cli/) tool to interact with Affinidi services for managing projects, login configurations, user groups etc...

+## Application Folder Structure
+Let's start by creating a folder structure for your project.
+Here's an example of the directory structure:
 ```
 - affinidi-apps
     - client-app
     - server-app
 ```
+- *affinidi-apps*: The root folder for your project.
+- *client-app*: A frontend React application.
+- *server-app*: The backend API for your application.

-## Create React Application
+## Create a React Application

-1. Create a sample react app with name `client-app` using `create-react-app` command
+1. Create a new React app named `client-app `using the following command:

 ```
 npx create-react-app client-app
 ```

-2. Change the directory to `client-app` and open the project in VS Code
+2. Change to the `client-app` directory and open the project in your preferred code editor:

 ```
 cd client-app
 ```

-3. Start the app by executing the below command to see the application is working
+3. Start the application to ensure it's working correctly:

 ```
 npm start
 ```

-Note: Application will be running on http://localhost:3000/
+Note: Your application will be available at http://localhost:3000/.

 ## Integrate Affinidi Login

-Now follow the below steps to integrate `Affinidi Login` to your application using affinidi packages.
+Now, let's integrate `Affinidi Login` into your React application using the following steps:

-1. Install the affinidi npm package `affinidi-react-auth`
+1. Install the `affinidi-react-auth` npm package:

 ```
-npm i affinidi-react-auth
+npm install affinidi-react-auth
 ```

-2. To tell the development server to proxy any unknown requests to your API server in development, add a proxy field to your `package.json`, for example:
+2. To proxy unknown requests to your API server during development, add a `proxy` field to your `package.json` like this:

 ```
  "proxy": "http://localhost:3001",
 ```
-Sample package.json can be found [here](https://github.com/kamarthiparamesh/affinidi-react-auth/blob/main/playground/client-app/package.json)

-3. Open the Landing React Page which is under `\src\App.js`
-4. Add below import statements
+You can find a sample `package.json` [here](https://github.com/kamarthiparamesh/affinidi-react-auth/blob/main/playground/client-app/package.json).

+3. In your `src/App.js` file, import the necessary components and hooks:

 ```
 import React from "react";
 import { AffinidiLoginButton, useAffinidiProfile } from 'affinidi-react-auth'
 ```

-5. Add below code to use affinidi's hook to get the profile information once login flow is completed
+4. Use the `useAffinidiProfile` hook to retrieve profile information once the login flow is completed:

 ```
 const { isLoading, error, profile, handleLogout } = useAffinidiProfile()